hayderma/CPP/README.md

 # AERONAV OFFLINE TESTING SYSTEM
-Small Scale Offline Algebra Quiz Program
-This program Takes basic information from the user (i.e. name), and starts a commandline-based algebra quiz of few questions.
+Small Scale, Commandline-Based Offline Algebra Quiz Program This program Takes basic information from the user (i.e. name), and starts a commandline-based algebra quiz of few questions.

 When the user is done, a score report will be generated in a text file, in the same folder where executable program is. the report also contains the incorrect answers and their corresponding correct answer key.